amplitude/amplitude-docs/content/collections/funnel-analysis/funnel-analysis-identify-conversion-drivers.md

 In this example, we’re interested in finding out which genres are most frequently added to customers’ carts and then purchased—remember, we are looking at users who converted on `Purchase Song or Video`.
 Here, we see pop is the most popular genre, with a correlation of +0.41.

+{{partial:admonition type='note'}}
-**NOTE:**You can add up to three different properties.
+You can add up to three different properties.
 You can also create another, separate property view by clicking *+*.
 Note that each property view is completely independent of any other property views you may have already created.
+{{/partial:admonition}}

 ## Share the report